mdrocan/mdrocan.github.io/docs/index.md

 ## Work related

-I'm having a short and busy vacation currently and my work projects starting \
+I'm currently having a short and busy vacation.
+My previous work history can \
-in May.
-My previous work history can be seen from my LinkedIn profile.
+be seen from my LinkedIn profile.

 During my career, I have worked in a variety of organisations in different \
 roles.
 I like to challenge and push myself a bit beyong my comfort zone.
 I \